allegheny-college-cmpsc-105-spring-2024/data-exploration-blog/index.md

 ---
-layout: home
+layout: post
+# TODO: change the title as needed
-title: "About the Concept"
+title: "About my restaurant"
 ---

 - TODO: look at the raw markdown below for examples of making links, bold, colors, quotes, etc.